 Your hormones can make your period pain stronger.
 When estrogen and progesterone levels rise, your uterus contracts more, causing more pain.

 Feeling stressed can make period pain worse.
-Stress hormones can increase muscle tension and make you feel more sensitive to pain.
+Stress hormones like cortisol can increase muscle tension and pain sensitivity, leading to stronger cramps.

-Eating too much caffeine or salty food can worsen period pain.
+Consuming too much caffeine or salty foods can worsen period pain.
 Also, not getting enough magnesium or vitamin B6 from your diet can lead to more cramping.
+Anti-inflammatory foods like leafy greens and omega-3-rich fish can help reduce cramping.

 How To Treat Period Pain?